peekok/robot-arm-movement/README.md

 ### You can now run the application using a Shell Script

-For Linux/Mac Users
+For Linux/Mac Users:

 ```bash
 chmod +x start.sh
 ./start.sh
 ```

-For Windows Users
+For Windows Users:
+**IMPORTANT: MAKE SURE TO UNBLOCK THE POWERSHELL SCRIPT FROM THE FILE PROPERTIES**

 ```pwsh
 Powershell.exe -ExecutionPolicy RemoteSigned -File .\start.ps1